* NRC Chairman says license should integrate Fukushima lessons

 The Obama administration has offered Southern and its partners $8.3 billion in federal loan guarantees as an incentive .
 Fanning said he expects the U.S. Energy Department to finalize the loan in the second quarter of 2012.

 The new plant will use AP1000 reactors built by Westinghouse Electric, a standardized design approved by the NRC in December that will be the foundation for several other proposed nuclear plants.
 Westinghouse is majority owned by Japanese multinational Toshiba Corp.

-Southern’s Vogtle project is the first in a queue of permits filed by U.S. utilities, like Scana Corp.
-These were once expected to usher in a “renaissance” of nuclear power, which now accounts for about 20 percent of U.S. electric generation.
+Southern’s Vogtle project is the first in a queue of permits filed by U.S. utilities, like Scana Corp, that were once predicted to usher in a “renaissance” of nuclear power.
+Nuclear power accounts for about 20 percent of U.S. electric generation.

 Interest in building new nuclear plants had risen about a decade ago when natural gas prices were soaring and experts thought the U.S. Congress would begin to place limits on emissions of carbon dioxide and other greenhouse gases.

 Between the fall of 2007 and the summer of 2009, 13 companies applied for construction and operating licenses to build 25 new reactors, including units of Southern, Scana Corp , Exelon, Duke Energy, NRG Energy , Progress Energy, Dominion Resources, NextEra Energy and Energy Future Holdings.

 But the case for widespread U.S. nuclear plant construction has eroded due to abundant natural gas supplies, slow electricity demand in a weak U.S. economy, lack of financing and uncertainty following the Fukushima disaster.